Excited. Exhilarated. Exhausted.

 We DIYed our floor with the scraps left behind from our Hardwood install – because we try to repurpose everything.

 It was an easy install, but our boards were a bit rougher than anticipated since they are scraps.
 So we have some deep grooves that we have to live with, but the floor flows seamlessly into the closet and matches the rest of the house.

 He loves his man cave closet and I often catch him propping his feet up on his bench.

 I am so glad that we made it to the end of this challenge with successfully completing everything on our list.
 I was seriously doubting if we’d make it a few weeks ago, but it really happened, friends!

 And I’m really happy with the results.

-And really tired.
+But really tired.
 I think a DIY vacay is in order after this one, so if you need me, I’ll just be in my She-Chic closet swooning or resting in my new reading nook!

 Thanks for following along on this makeover journey with us.
 I hope to hear your feedback!

-Don’t forget to head over to Linda’s site, Calling It Home, to see all the other amazing room reveals the other bloggers are sharing.
+So don’t forget to head over to Linda’s site, Calling It Home, to see all the other amazing room reveals the other bloggers are sharing.

 One Room Challenge Makeover Sources: